datocms/datocms-svelte/src/lib/components/VideoPlayer/README.md

 ## Props

-The `<VideoPlayer />` components supports as props all the [attributes](https://github.com/muxinc/elements/blob/main/packages/mux-player/REFERENCE.md) of the `<mux-player />` web component, plus
+The `<VideoPlayer />` component supports as props all the [attributes](https://github.com/muxinc/elements/blob/main/packages/mux-player/REFERENCE.md) of the `<mux-player />` web component, plus
 `data`, which is meant to receive data directly in the shape they are provided by DatoCMS GraphQL API.